mrltfygn/selenium-webdriver-cucumber/Assignments.md

 1. In Browser.properties you can choose in which webbrowser you want to run your tests.
    Make sure your scenarios work on Firefox (firefox), Chrome (chrome) using the same code.
-> You can also try if it works on Internet Explorer (ie).
-Most likely you will see some error messages.
-Try to understand the error message and change your internet explorer settings to get your auto test running here as well.

 ## Turn it up a notch